dmbarbour/Sirea/README.md

 * _Anticipation._ RDP does not make predictions, but it does _propagate_ them.
 Decent predictions at just a few locations can have a widespread effect in an RDP system, supporting optimistic computation and timely preparation of resources, e.g. loading a texture, or opening a window slightly ahead of requirement so they are available right when we need them.
 Anticipation is valuable even if it were only an implementation detail, but developers have access to anticipation by use of `bpeek`.

-* _Embeddable, Extension Language._ Sirea doesn't take over the main loop.
+* _Embeddable Extension Language._ Sirea doesn't take over the main loop.
 Instead, Sirea supplies a step function for starting and maintaining the behavior.
 These properties also apply partition threads created by Sirea.
 They can do useful work, such as managing state, network, or display in addition to processing RDP communication.
 Sirea supplies some simple mechanisms for communicating between threads and RDP, providing a frozen snapshot view of other threads (only updated between steps).
-Developers also have power to create new behavior primitives to attach new resources with `unsafeLnkB`.
+Sirea developers also have power to create new behavior primitives to attach new resources with `unsafeLnkB` and abstractions built upon it.

-* _Extensible and Live Programming._ Sirea (via separate library, `sirea-plugin`) provides a runtime plugin framework via Haskell plugins.
-Plugins support _main_ behaviors (multiple behaviors run in parallel) and potential dependencies (services, resources).
+* _Extensible and Live Programming._ Sirea (via separate library, `sirea-plugins`) provides a runtime plugin framework via Haskell plugins.
+Plugins support application extensions (multiple _main_ behaviors running concurrently) and dependencies (services, resources).
 Plugins and their dependencies are recompiled and hot-swapped on the fly so runtime behavior is consistent with the most recently saved version of source code.
 Live programming provides a beautiful, more declarative alternative to REPL loops.
-Support for multiple _main_ behaviors supports traditional plugin patterns (e.g. extend a pipeline by publishing a dynamic behavior), and allows Sirea to serve as a full application platform.
-(I envision some _main_ plugins loading code of different types - DSLs, XML application specifications, etc. - and compiling them to new plugins as necessary.)
+Support for extensions supports push-based plugin patterns (e.g. extend a pipeline by publishing a dynamic behavior), and allows the plugins system to serve as a complete application platform.
+(An application that only runs live plugins shall simply be called `sirea`, from package `sirea-app`.)

 Reactive Demand Programming (in Sirea)